itcarroll/basic-R-lesson/docs/_slides/console.md

 ## Basic math

-A good place to begin learning R functions is with its built-in mathematical functionality:
+A good place to begin learning R functions is with its built-in mathematical functionality.

 ===